-FCR providing entities with an energy reservoir that is smaller than the equivalent of a continuous full activation of the prequalified FCR capacity for two hours are classified as LER (limited energy reservoir) and must implement the energy management solution described in section 3.5.1 and 3.5.2.
-Such entities must reserve power in both directions (activation and deactivation direction) for energy management as described in Table 9 below.
+FCR providing entities with an energy reservoir that is smaller than the equivalent of a continuous full activation of the prequalified FCR capacity for two hours are classified as LER (limited energy reservoir) and must implement energy management solutions as described in section 3.5.1 and 3.5.2.
+Such entities must reserve power in both directions (activation and deactivation direction) for energy management as described in Table 10 below.
+It is recommended to trade the energy used for energy management for example on the intra-day market.
+The required power reservation for energy management can be used according to the trades, in addition to activating the required energy management solutions.

 FCR providing entities with an energy reservoir where the endurance for full activation exceeds two hours may implement the same energy management solutions, or during prequalification propose other solutions of similar effect, to be approved by the reserve connecting TSO.